Von-Braun/Deviantart_Featured_Downloader/README.md

 # What This Program Does

 It downloads all images in the featured section of an account on Deviantart.
-The featured section may not conatain all the users images.
+The featured section may not contain all the users images.

 # How To Use This Program